 Every year since 1950, India has been hosting a head of state or government of another country as the state guest of honour for Republic Day celebrations.
 The Chief Guest is chosen on the basis of strategic, economic and political interests.
-It will be the French President Francois Hollande this year, who will become the fifth French President to be a part of the ceremony since 1976.

 Here are other famous personalities who have added value to the parade over the years: